Paula Green (poet)

 Paula Joy Green MNZM (born 1955) is a New Zealand poet and children's author.

 Background

 Green was born in 1955, in Auckland.
 She attended the Kamo High School.

 In 2005 Green received her PhD in Italian, supervised by Bernadette Luciano, and was Literary Fellow at the University of Auckland.

 Green is married to the painter Michael Hight and currently lives in Auckland.

 Career

-Green has published several collections of her own poetry including:
+Green has published several collections of poetry including Cookhouse and The Track, with several in between.

+She has also published books of poetry for children, illustrated by artists such as Jenny Cooper, Chris Grosz, Myles Lawford, and Sarah Laing.